Fei Fu Kwan Ying: Plot

 Cheung Ho-nam (Donnie Yen), Lau Chuen-hang (Eddie Kwan) and Cheng Sing (Oscar Lam) are three best friends.
 Ho-nam and Sing later joined the Special Duties Unit of the Hong Kong Police Force while Cheun-hang inherit his father's triad business.
 Although on opposite sides of the law, they were able to accommodate each other due to their strong friendship.
-Chuen-hang's younger sister, Chun-fong (Anita Lee), has a crush on Ho-nam, however, Ho-nam is dating fellow police officer, Kei-kei (Pauline Yeung).
+Chuen-hang's younger sister, Chuen-fong (Anita Lee), has a crush on Ho-nam, however, Ho-nam is dating fellow police officer, Kei-kei (Pauline Yeung).
 Feeling broken-hearted, Chuen-fong marries Sing, who had been secretly admiring her.
 When Chuen-hang first go involved in the underworld, he was tricked by the elders.
 With the support and encouragement of his confidante, Anita (Mimi Kung), Chuen-hang finally eliminated dissidents and his influence gradually expands.
 Chuen-hang becomes a triad leader and his friendship with Ho-nam shatters.
 Ho-nam has vowed to bring Chuen-hang to justice.
 Later on, Chuen-hang causes the deaths of Sing, Anita, Chuen-fong and Ho-nam's older sister, Ng (Angelina Lo), leading to a tense and brutal battle between Ho-nam and Chuen-hang.